Maybe it was too early.

 It seems, my journey of self discovery, had only just begun.

 Little did I know I was destined to spend the next decade of my life in darkness.
-Exploring it, understanding it, battling it, refining it, and most importantly, integrating it.
+Exploring it, understanding it, battling it, refining it, and most importantly, accepting it.

 Oh boy, it has been some journey.